mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 The workflow of this project is:
 <ul>
 <li>data gathering and pre-processing - getting Sentinel satellite images from Earthexplorer, and parks data.
 Using QGIS to prepare, e.g calculate indices clipping satellite images to city extent, rasterizing park data. </li>
 <li>data preparation and augmentation - importing satellite images and corresponding masks (the ground truth for where are parks and where are not), creating chips and balancing data.
-Balancing was done by deleting chips that have fewer park pixels than the given threshold (e.g. less than 5-20%) Then data augmentation to expand the image dataset. </li>
+Balancing was done by deleting chips that have fewer park pixels than the given threshold (less than 10%) Then data augmentation to expand the image dataset. </li>
 <li>model training - different models and parameters (e.g. threshold of deleting chips, the stride of the chips, different bands combination) were tested. </li>
 <li>evaluation - few cities were left out of the training process to be used as an external validation to access the model accuracy on unseen data.</li>
 </ul>